Sexual Misconduct

 • If the incident occurred off-campus, call 911 or go to the local NYPD precinct.
 Contacting the police does not require you to file charges.

 • Seek medical attention as soon as possible.
-Campus Public Safety or the police can help you get medical care or you can go on your own (or with a friend) to an emergency room. svfreenyc.org/survivors_emergency.html
+Campus Public Safety or the police can help you get medical care, or you can go on your own (or with a friend) to an emergency room. svfreenyc.org/survivors_emergency.html

 • You do not need to decide immediately whether to take action against the person who assaulted you.
 But if you might want to do this, it is important to preserve evidence of the assault.
 Go to an emergency room and ask for a SAFE or rape exam.
-(Do not bathe or brush your teeth prior to going.)
+(Do not bathe or brush your teeth before going.)
 For a list of hospitals in New York City with this service, go to: www.svfreenyc.org/survivors_emergency.html Retain the clothing you were wearing in a paper (not plastic) bag.
 If the assault took place in your home, do not rearrange furniture and/or clean up.

 Title IX: Title IX of the Education Amendments of 1972 (“Title IX”) is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities at universities receiving federal funds.
 Under Title IX, discrimination on the basis of sex can include sexual harassment or sexual violence, such as rape, sexual assault, sexual battery, and sexual coercion.